Get Canucked is a monthly snack subscription box. From Get Canucked:

-COUPON: Use code ADDICTION15 to save 15% off your first box!
+ACTIVE DEAL: Save 15% off your first box!

 The Products: "The Ketchup Chip Ship and All Dressed Chip Ship include: 8 bags of chips (40 g. each).
 The Sweet n’ Savoury Canuck Box typically includes the following: 5 bags of chips (40-65 g.), 5 chocolate items (40-60 g.), a monthly bonus surprise"

 Ships to: Worldwide

 Good to know: Shipping schedules have changed!
 Boxes purchased during the month now get shipped during the first week or so of the following month now.

 Keep Track of Your Subscriptions: Add this box to your subscription list or wishlist!